Roasted Papaya With Brown Sugar

 • What does roasted papaya taste like?

-Papaya has a sweet, mild flavor that's similar to melon or mango.
-Roasting deepens this flavor and adds nutty notes from the caramelization.
+Fresh papaya has a sweet, mild flavor that's similar to melon or mango.
+Roasting the fruit deepens and intensifies this flavor.
+The high heat also causes the sugars to caramelize, adding welcome nutty notes.

-You can omit the sugar, but even a small amount is important for making delicious roasted papaya.
-The ingredient adds flavor and intensifies the caramelization process.
+You can omit the sugar in this recipe, but even a small amount is important for making roasted papaya more delicious.
+The sugar adds flavor and intensifies the caramelization process.
 If you don't want to use sugar, try drizzling the fruit with maple syrup or agave syrup instead.

-• How do I soften hard brown sugar?
+• How do I soften brown sugar that has hardened?

 Updated by